Conjunctivitis – Diagnosis, Symptoms, and Treatment

 What is Conjunctivitis?

-Conjunctivitis is an eye condition characterized by inflammation and redness of the conjunctiva, the outer membrane of the eye.
-The condition is most often caused by allergies, viruses, or bacterial infection.
-Individuals usually experience eye redness, itchiness, and irritation.
-Occasionally, the eye will feel as if there is sand in it.
+Conjunctivitis is an eye condition characterized by inflammation and redness of the conjunctiva, the outer membrane that covers the surface of the eye and the inside of the eyelid.
+Conjunctivitis is most often caused by allergies, viruses, or bacterial infection.
+Individuals usually experience redness, itchiness, and irritation of the eyes.

-Conjunctivitis caused by inflammation of the conjunctiva.
-The conjunctiva is a translucent membrane that lines the front of the sclera and inner eyelids.
+Conjunctivitis is simply a term that refers to the inflammation of the conjunctiva.
+The conjunctiva is a translucent membrane that lines the front of the sclera (the white of the eye) and inner eyelids.
 The bulbar part of the conjunctiva covers the visible part of the sclera and the palpebral part of the conjunctiva covers the inner eyelids.
-Various factors such as environmental allergens (e.g., pollen, animal dander), viruses, or bacterial infection can lead to irritation and inflammation of the conjunctiva.
-This causes blood vessels in the conjunctiva to dilate, ultimately resulting in eye redness (hyperemia) and discharge.
+Environmental allergens (e.g. pollen, animal dander), viruses, and bacterial infection can lead to irritation and inflammation of the conjunctiva which leads to discomfort.
+This inflammation also causes blood vessels in the conjunctiva to dilate, ultimately resulting in eye redness (hyperemia) and discharge.
 Viral and bacterial conjunctivitis are very contagious.

 In the United States, an estimated 1% of primary care visits are related to conjunctivitis.
 About 70% of individuals with conjunctivitis go to their primary care provider or urgent care.
-Advanced cases of the condition may require referral to an ophthalmology specialist, particularly if first-line treatment was unsuccessful.
+Advanced cases of the condition may require referral to an ophthalmology specialist, particularly if it does not self-resolve within several days or if first-line treatment with antibiotics is unsuccessful.

 Viral infection is the most common cause of conjunctivitis and is more frequent in the summer.
-Bacterial infection is the second most common etiology – this is responsible for approximately 50%-75% of cases in children.
+Bacterial infection is the second most common etiology and is responsible for 50% - 75% of cases in children.
 The most common bacterial organisms include H. influenzae, S. pneumoniae, S. aureus, and Moraxella catarrhalis.
-Worldwide, C. trachomatis keratoconjunctivitis is responsible for up to 8% of the population.
-Allergic conjunctivitis occurs in about 15%-40% of cases of conjunctivitis and is more common in the spring and summer.
+Worldwide, C. trachomatis keratoconjunctivitis is responsible for up to 8% of cases and can lead to blindness if left untreated, this form of conjunctivitis is very rare.
+Allergic conjunctivitis is the cause of 15% - 40% of cases and is more common in the spring and summer due to the increased amounts of pollen and plant material in the air.

 The symptoms of conjunctivitis usually depend on the underlying cause.
-Bacterial conjunctivitis is normally characterized by a purulent discharge at the lid margins seen throughout the day.
-It most often affects one eye, but both eyes are occasionally infected.
-Individuals with Neisseria gonorrhea infection frequently develop a rapidly progressive and severe conjunctivitis that can threaten eye sight.
+Bacterial conjunctivitis is normally characterized by a significant amount of purulent discharge at the lid margins throughout the day.
+It commonly presents in one eye, but both eyes are occasionally infected.
+Individuals with Neisseria gonorrhea infection frequently develop a rapidly progressive and severe conjunctivitis that can threaten eyesight.

 Viral conjunctivitis normally causes eye redness, clear or mucous discharge, and burning in one eye.
 The second eye usually becomes involved within 24-48 hours.
 Individuals may have associated viral symptoms such as fever, body aches (myalgias), diarrhea, and headache.
 Patients can develop preauricular lymphadenopathy – swelling and tenderness of the lymph nodes in front of the ear.
 Symptoms often worsen for the first 5 days, then gradually improve after 1-2 weeks.

-Patients with allergic conjunctivitis usually experience redness in both eyes, itchiness, and watery discharge.
-Itchiness is a key distinguishing factor between allergic conjunctivitis and other forms of the disease.
-Individuals often have coexisting seasonal allergies and asthma.
+Patients with allergic conjunctivitis usually experience redness, itchiness, and watery discharge in both eyes.
+Itchiness and the lack of pus or mucus production is a key distinguishing factor between allergic conjunctivitis and other forms of the disease.
+Individuals often have coexisting seasonal allergies, nasal congestion, and rhinorrhea.

-All of these forms of conjunctivitis may result in the eyes being stuck closed in the morning.
+All of these forms of conjunctivitis may result in the eyes being stuck closed in the morning with a mild to moderate amount of crust-like buildup attached to the eyelids.

 Your doctor will perform a detailed eye examination – this includes eye inspection, pupillary light reflex testing, extraocular movement assessment, visual acuity testing with the Snellen chart, visual field examination, and funduscopic examination.
 If your eyes have pus draining from them, your doctor may send a sample to the laboratory for gram stain and culture.
 This is normally done in individuals with recurrent or refractory cases of bacterial conjunctivitis.

 The treatment of conjunctivitis depends on its cause.
-Bacterial conjunctivitis is normally treated with topical antibiotics such as:
+Bacterial conjunctivitis is normally treated with topical antibiotic drops or ointments such as:

 - Erythromycin 5 mg/g ophthalmic ointment